Interview answer drill

 Trade-off or test tip

-After migration, write tests for both success and each failure branch, and verify that one rejection path triggers the same user-facing fallback consistently.
+After migration, test both success and each failure branch, and verify that one rejection path triggers the same user-facing fallback consistently.

 Still so complicated?